guizmo2000/WebAudioPluginBank/README.md

   </div>
 <template>
  ```
-We also recommand to use the [g200k webaudio controls](https://github.com/g200kg/webaudio-controls/tree/master/2.0)library in its Web component version to have more custom options.
+We also recommand to use the [g200k webaudio controls](https://github.com/g200kg/webaudio-controls/tree/master/2.0) library in its Web component version to have more custom options.
 For this you have to add this link on your `main.html` file :
 ```html
 <script src="https://wasabi.i3s.unice.fr/WebAudioPluginBank/bower_components/webaudio-controls2/webaudio-controls.js"></script>
 ```